-LIPANTHYL® PENTA 145, film-coated tablet should not be taken in patients allergic to peanut or arachis oil or soybean lecithin or related products due to the risk of hypersensitivity reactions.
+LIPANTHYL SUPRA 160 mg should not be taken in patients allergic to peanut or arachis oil or soya lecithin or related products due to the risk of hypersensitivity reactions.

-4.4.
-Special warnings and precautions for use
+4.4 Special warnings and precautions for use

-Secondary causes of hyperlipidemia:
+Secondary causes of hyperlipidemia

-Secondary cause of hypercholesterolemia, such as uncontrolled type 2 diabetes mellitus, hypothyroidism, nephrotic syndrome, dysproteinemia, obstructive liver disease, pharmacological treatment, alcoholism, should be adequately treated before fenofibrate therapy is initiated.
+Secondary cause of hyperlipidemia, such as uncontrolled type 2 diabetes mellitus, hypothyroidism, nephrotic syndrome, dysproteinemia, obstructive liver disease, pharmacological treatment, alcoholism, should be adequately treated before fenofibrate therapy is considered.
 For hyperlipidaemic patients taking estrogens or contraceptives containing oestrogens it should be ascertained whether the hyperlipidaemia is of primary or secondary nature (possible elevation of lipid values caused by oral oestrogen).

+Liver function:

-Liver function: As with other lipid lowering agents, increases have been reported in transaminase levels in some patients.
+As with other lipid lowering agents, increases have been reported in transaminase levels in some patients.
 In the majority of cases these elevations were transient, minor and asymptomatic.
 It is recommended that transaminase levels be monitored every 3 months during the first 12 months of treatment and thereafter periodically.
-Attention should be paid to patients who develop increase in transaminase levels and therapy should be discontinued if ASAT(SGOT) and ALAT (SGPT) levels increase to more than 3 times the upper limit of the normal range.
-When symptoms indicative of hepatitis occur (e.g. jaundice, pruritus), laboratory tests are to be conducted for verification and diagnosis is confirmed by laboratory testing, discontinuation of fenofibrate therapy should be considered.
+Attention should be paid to patients who develop increase in transaminase levels and therapy should be discontinued if ASAT and ALAT levels increase to more than 3 times the upper limit of the normal range.
+When symptoms indicative of hepatitis occur (e.g. jaundice, pruritus), and diagnosis is confirmed by laboratory testing, fenofibrate therapy should be discontinued.